 The conductive surface must cover the arms as far as the wrists.
 The jacket must have a collar which is at least 3 cm high.
-The jacket must have a conductive flap, $2 \text{ cm} \propto 3 \text{ cm}$ in the middle of the back, just below the collar, to which the allagator clip from the mask can be attached.
+The jacket must have a conductive flap, 2 cm x 3 cm in the middle of the back, just below the collar, to which the crocodile clip from the mask can be attached.

 Whatever means of fastening is used, the conductive material must be ample enough to guarantee covering the valid target area in any position.

 The conductive material (lamé) must satisfy the conditions laid down for testing (cf. m.28).